XerckM/FoodHub/README.md

-# MySQL Database Python Project
+# FoodHub

-Welcome to the MySQL Database Python Project, a Python-based application designed to interact with a MySQL database for a food delivery service.
+Welcome to the FoodHub, a Python-based application designed to interact with a MySQL database for a food delivery service.
 This project demonstrates the integration of a MySQL database with a Python application using Tkinter for the graphical user interface.

 ## Features